ersatz13/IdleFPS/README.md

 you can now view the player profile and inspect results in summaries

-you will not be earning xp and leveling up weapons and earning camos
+you will now be earning xp and leveling up weapons and earning camos